 If you choose the latter, give the new file a suitable name (here, I type in the name “Products to order”).

 Sheetgo will create a new tab(sheet) in the destination file, containing the filtered data.

 Under New File Tab enter a name (here, I’ll call my new tab “High demand”).

 Now that you’ve created a connection, you can transfer fresh data from your source to your destination sheet by clicking Run on the floating workflow menu button.

 To ensure you’ve always got the latest data without having to open Sheetgo (or even open a spreadsheet) click Automate.
-Schedule automatic updates as often as you need: hourly, daily, weekly, or monthly.
-You can even specify the precise time of day, or the day of the week.
+Schedule automatic updates as often as you require.

 Automated data transfer in Google Sheets

 Here I’ve shown you how to automatically filter data from one Google Sheets file to another.
 One connection between two files is just the start of an automated workflow.
 You can now build on the workflow by adding more connections, or creating connections to multiple other files.

 If you frequently need to combine or consolidate data from multiple spreadsheets into one central file, read how to merge multiple Google Sheets into one.